ndcbe/data-and-computing/notebooks/60258-organization/project1.md

 ## Project Proposal

 Each team should submit a project proposal 1 to 3 pages in length that contains the following elements:
 1. States the problem to be solved.
-For example, typeset the textbook example or problem and incldue the appropriate reference.
+For example, typeset the textbook example or problem and include the appropriate reference.
 2. Identifies the computing skills from CBE 60258 that will be incorporated into the notebook.
-3. Briefly desribes possible discussion/critical thinking questions to pose during the notebook.
+3. Briefly desribe possible discussion/critical thinking questions to pose during the notebook.
 All projects should not end at making a plot or computing an answer; they must include discussion questions to prompt critical thinking about the results.
 4. Briefly describe "pencil and paper" analysis the readers will need to perform such as deriving a model, check degrees of freedom, or writing pseudocode.
 Each notebook should include at least one "pencil and paper" step or section.
 5. Provide a short outline for the notebook, e.g., section and subsection titles.